omairakapasha/omairakapasha/README.md

 # Hi, I'm Muhammad Omair 👋
-**Bachelors in AI Engineer** building intelligent systems in Python and JavaScript.
+**AI Engineer** building intelligent systems.

-I’m looking to collaborate on a problem-solving business idea in the AI <br>🤝 I’m looking for help with Agentic Frameworks<br>🌱 I’m currently learning A2A, A2UI and Automation Frameworks.
+I’m looking to collaborate on a problem solving business idea in the AI <br>I’m looking for help with Agentic Frameworks<br>I’m currently learning A2A, A2UI and Automation Frameworks.

 ## 🌐 Socials: